cosmologicon/problems/lucky7s/README.md

 	D0 + 3D1 + 2D2 + 6D3 + 4D4 + 5D5 = 0 (mod 7)  [eq 1]

 So that's one of the two equations a number will have to satisfy in order to be counted.
-The other one is if we reverse the number, so that `d[N-1]` is the first digit and `d0` is the last digit.
+The other one is if we reverse the digits in the number, so that `d[N-1]` is the first digit and `d0` is the last digit.
 I'll use `N = 11` as an example:

 	d10 + 10 d9 + 100 d8 + 1000 d7 + 10000 d6 + 100000 d5 + ... = 0 (mod 7)